Tomek4861/CryptoAssetTracker/README.md

 ## Future Improvements (Very Soon)

 - **Hosting**: Deploy the app to a production-ready server.
-- **Frontend Code Cleanup**: Refactor and optimize JavaScript, CSS  code.
 - **Mobile Optimization**: Enhance UI for mobile devices.
-- **Additional Features**:
-    - More timeframes, more charting options (If I would find better price api)

 ## Contributions